BR-NPA: A Non-Parametric High-Resolution Attention Model to improve the Interpretability of Attention: Introduction

 \section{Introduction}

 Thanks to the unprecedented booming of deep learning, many applications enjoyed a big leap in performance in the last decade.
-Nevertheless, these deep learning based methods are commonly considered as `black box' approaches, where the internal functioning is unclear~\cite{gradcam}.
-As one of the solutions to remedy this lack of interpretability, attention mechanism~\cite{bahdanau2014neural} are frequently employed for explaining the deep model.
-Yet to which extend those attention models help in interpreting how the model is operating has recently become a novel debate~\cite{bastings2020elephant,mohankumar2020towards}.
+Nevertheless, these deep learning-based methods are commonly considered `black box' approaches, where the internal functioning is unclear~\cite{gradcam}.
+As one of the solutions to remedy this lack of interpretability, attention mechanisms~\cite{bahdanau2014neural} are frequently employed for explaining the deep model.
+Yet to which extent those attention models help in interpreting how the model is operating has recently become a novel debate~\cite{bastings2020elephant,mohankumar2020towards}.
 An ideal interpretable attention model should not only be able to quantify the important level of a certain part of the neural network but also be capable of identifying precise local regions of the input to provide proper visual guidance regarding which key component is playing a greater role in the decision-making of the corresponding task~\cite{bastings2020elephant}.
 To this end, in this study, we propose a novel framework that generates high-resolution interpretable attention maps without sacrificing the performance of the target model.
-More specifically, this framework improves the interpretability of the usual multi-part attention system designed for deep Convolutional Neural Network models (CNNs) in two ways: (1) we propose to increase the resolution of the output feature maps of a network and the attention map for finner details ; (2) we propose to replace the common learned attention layer~\cite{bahdanau2014neural} with a non-parametric layer that groups pixels based on their \textit{active level}, and similarity with others.
+More specifically, this framework improves the interpretability of the usual multi-part attention system designed for deep Convolutional Neural Network models (CNNs) in two ways: (1) we propose to increase the resolution of the output feature maps of a network, and the attention map for finner details ; (2) we propose to replace the common learned attention layer~\cite{bahdanau2014neural} with a non-parametric layer that groups pixels based on their \textit{activity level}, and similarity with others.
 This layer does not require training, which constitutes a simpler function than the standard attention module made of convolutional layers.
-It produces comprehensive attention maps focusing on semantic parts of the input while being faster with a lower memory footprint.
+It produces comprehensive and accurate attention maps focusing on semantic parts of the input while sacrificing little to no classification accuracy.